Marijuana Position For Conservative Lawmaker Switches After Family Tragedy

 “My mindset has changed from somebody who looked down on it as a negative substance to saying, ‘This has benefits.’
 My eyes are wide open, and it’s time to think like those who are hurting.
 I want to remove that fear by people afflicted by addiction.
 I ask law enforcement to work with us.”

 Eric Bedingfield’s marijuana proposal is called the “Good Samaritan” bill.
 If enacted, it would give limited immunity from prosecution for individuals trying to get medical help for someone who is in danger of overdosing.
-Opponents of Bedingfield’s marijuana bill are citing another bill that doesn’t add marijuana to the list of “legal” drugs, but goes after the availability of opioids.
-The bill makes it necessary for doctors to consult a statewide database of medical histories before they can give out prescriptions for an opioid – such as Percocet or Oxycontin – beyond a five day supply.
+Opponents of Bedingfield’s marijuana bill are citing another bill that doesn’t add marijuana to the list of “legal” drugs but goes after the availability of opioids.
+The bill makes it necessary for doctors to consult a statewide database of medical histories before they can give out prescriptions for an opioid – such as Percocet or Oxycontin – beyond a five-day supply.

 And Bedingfield isn’t the only conservative southern lawmaker that is changing his mind when it comes to the use of medical marijuana.
 After experiencing personal losses, or after hearing heartbreaking stories about pain and suffering from their constituents, more and more Republican lawmakers are coming around on the use of medical marijuana.

 In South Carolina, however, the idea of legalizing marijuana in any form is still vehemently opposed by State Law Enforcement.
-The director of the state’s Sheriff’s Association, told a House panel that he couldn’t possibly support a law legalizing a drug that the federal government still “puts in the same class as heroin and cocaine.”
+The director of the state’s Sheriff’s Association told a House panel that he couldn’t possibly support a law legalizing a drug that the federal government still “puts in the same class as heroin and cocaine.”

-The debate over the legalization of marijuana in the United States is certain to continue into the foreseeable future, whether every state in the Union legalizes marijuana, or every state in the Union makes marijuana illegal once more.
+The debate over the legalization of marijuana in the United States is certain to continue into the foreseeable future, whether every state in the Union legalizes marijuana or every state in the Union makes marijuana illegal once more.
 What do you think?
 Are you a conservative?
-What’s you’re opinion on the legalization of marijuana for medicinal purposes?
+What’s your opinion on the legalization of marijuana for medicinal purposes?